Get insider access

 No

-The LG UQ90 can't take full advantage of the Xbox Series X and PS5.
-The smaller sizes don't support high frame rate gaming at 120Hz, and it doesn't support variable refresh rates at all.
-On the other hand, it automatically switches to the low latency 'Game' mode when you start playing a game, so you don't have to worry about changing settings when gaming.
+The LG UQ90 can't take full advantage of the PS5.
+Model sizes below 70" don't support high refresh rate gaming at 120Hz, and none of the sizes support variable refresh rate (VRR).
+On the other hand, when you start playing a game, it automatically switches to the low latency 'Game' mode, so you don't have to worry about changing settings when gaming.

 Inputs